samueljung12/kubernetes_log_enablement/README.md

 ```

 # Step 2 - Deploy Helm Chart
-Now that we have enabled log collection, let's go ahead and deploy this bad boy.
+Now that we have enabled log collection, let's go ahead and deploy this.
 Please copy/paste the following command to deploy your Helm Chart:

 ```
 helm install <RELEASE_NAME> -f values.yaml datadog/datadog
 ```
-Here, a lot of people will get confused on what the heck this ```<RELEASE_NAME>``` is and what it should be set to.
-The answer is ANYTHING.
+Here, a lot of people will get confused on what this ```<RELEASE_NAME>``` is and what it should be set to.
+The answer is anything!
 You can set ```<RELEASE_NAME>``` to literally any lowercase string value (no upper case letters or numbers included please otherwise you'll encounter an error).
-It would be very helpful to remember this ```<RELEASE_NAME>``` and you'll see why soon ;)
+It would be very helpful to remember this ```<RELEASE_NAME>``` and you'll see why soon.

 # Step 3 - Verify your Helm Chart is deployed
 Run the following command: